JanisKristsPlatais/SecretGifWebsite_2025_Platais/README.md

 2. Navigate to the "Pages" section
 3. Set the source to "GitHub Actions"

+### Routing on GitHub Pages

+The application implements custom handling for GitHub Pages routing:
+- A custom 404.html page handles redirects to maintain proper paths
+- The router automatically detects if it's running on GitHub Pages
+- The base URL path is adjusted to `/SecretGifWebsite_2025_Platais` for GitHub Pages

+### Troubleshooting 404 Errors

+If you encounter 404 errors after deployment:
+1. Make sure the repository name in the code matches your actual repository name
+2. Check that the GitHub Pages site is properly configured
+3. Try accessing the site directly at the root URL: `https://[username].github.io/SecretGifWebsite_2025_Platais/`

 ### Manual Deployment

 If you want to deploy manually: